 Apply for your UEFA EURO 2020 FAN ID online and enjoy the convenience of a visa-free environment.
 Get your ID at two distribution centers in St. Petersburg: Nevsky Prospect 48 or Primorsky Prospect 72.

 Kindly note that full upfront payment will be requested for all transfers booked for the EURO 2020 period.
 No-shows and cancellations made in less than 7 days before the actual date of the EURO 2020 taxi transfer are NOT entitled to a refund.

-1. First of all, you need to apply for a FAN ID (fan passport).
-It is necessary for everyone who is going to attend matches in St. Petersburg, both Russian citizens and foreigners.
-The good news is that you can enter Russia multiple times with it from may 30 to July 3, 2020.
-Leave – from may 30 to July 13.
+First of all, you need to apply for a FAN ID (fan passport).
+It is necessary for everyone who is going to attend matches in St. Petersburg, both Russian citizens, and foreigners.
+The good news is that you can enter Russia multiple times with it from May 30 to July 3, 2020.
+Leave – from May 30 to July 13.

-2. If you don't have a ticket for the match, make a tourist visa for 30 days.
+If you don't have a ticket for the match, make a tourist visa or get a new e-visa.
 Submit your documents at least a month before your trip, or better yet earlier.
 For official information, contact the Russian Embassy in your country.
-In most cases, you will need an invitation from the hotel where you will be staying.
+In the event, if your citizenship is not eligible for an e-visa, you will need an invitation from the hotel where you will be staying.

 Great Britain, Ireland and Portugal: -3 hours

 The local currency is the Ruble.
 There are enough ATMs, almost everywhere they accept credit cards.
 But it's better to have a little cash in your wallet.
 Avoid drawing 5000 RUB bills and use them (tip for ATM withdrawal: draw 4900).
 You can be cheated with the amount of change or even fake "monopoly" money.